-Remeasurement of net defined benefit liability - Comprises the actuarial losses from changes in demographic and financial assumptions and the return of plan assets.

-• Retained earnings includes all current and prior period retained profits and share-based employee remuneration.
+- Remeasurement of net defined benefit liability Comprises the actuarial losses from changes in demographic and manifold the priority of the cturn on plan assets. - Retained earnings includes all current and prior year retained profits and share-based employee remuneration.
 All transactions with owners of the parent are recorded separately within equity.
 Dividend distributions payable to equity shareholders are included in other liabilities when the dividends have been approved in a general meeting prior to the reporting date.